 - normally live in Wales

 - have lived in the UK, Channel Islands or the Isle of Man for the past three years

 - be under 60 years of age on the first day of the first academic year of your course

 - not already hold a Masters degree or higher qualification.

 If you're a European Union (EU) national, you're eligible if you:

-- have normally lived in the European Economic Area (EEA) or Switzerland for the past three years
+- have normally lived in the UK, Gibraltar, the European Economic Area (EEA) or Switzerland for the past three years

 - will be studying your postgraduate course at a university in Wales.

 You may also be able to get a loan if you are a refugee (or a relative of one), have been granted discretionary leave to remain in the UK, are an EEA or Swiss migrant worker, a child of a Swiss national, or the child of a Turkish worker.

 If you can't get a Masters loan in Wales, consider other sources of postgraduate funding.